Net Neutrality Foe Ajit Pai Wants To Take A Weed Whacker To Regulations

 “Pai consistently opposed consumer protection regulations during the three-year chairmanship of Democrat Tom Wheeler,” ARS Technica claimed.

-With President Trump now in the White House, Republicans have a 2-1 majority on the commission, with two vacancies yet to be filled.
+With President Trump now in the White House, Republicans have a 2-1 majority on the commission, with two vacancies yet to be filled, one of whom will be a Republican.

 As a sitting member, Ajit Pai was able to obtain the gavel without U.S. Senate confirmation, but he will need to go through the confirmation process later this year in order to serve an additional five-year term.